Harmoniq: Efficient Data Augmentation on a Quantum Computer Inspired by Harmonic Analysis: Background

 In classical harmonic analysis, the study of signals typically takes place in the continuous Hilbert space $L^2(\mathbb{R})$ of square-integrable functions in one real-valued variable, where the fundamental building blocks are the time-shift $T_x$ and frequency-shift $M_z$ operators.
 For a function $g \in L^2(\mathbb{R})$, translation by $x$ acts as $T_x g(t) = g(t-x)$, while a frequency shift by $z$ operates as $M_z g(t) = \mathrm{e}^{2\pi \mathrm{i} z t} g(t)$.
 The composition of both operators yields a \emph{time-frequency (TF) shift} operator labeled by $(x,z) \in \mathbb{R}^2$:

 for all $g \in L^2 (\mathbb{R})$.

-While classical analysis focuses on functions, QHA, as pioneered by Reinhard Werner~\cite{Werner84} in 1984, lifts these concepts to the level of operators.
-Central notions of classical harmonic analysis, in particular translations and convolutions, are introduced on an operator level in order to leverage well-known properties in this new context.
+While classical analysis focuses on functions, QHA, as pioneered by Werner~\cite{Werner84} in 1984, lifts these concepts to the level of operators.
+Central notions of classical harmonic analysis, in particular translations and convolutions, are introduced on an operator level in order to transfer their analytic properties to the operator setting.
 Much like unitary evolutions affect density matrices by conjugation, operator-valued time-frequency shifts map a trace-class operator $O$ to $\alpha_{(x,z)}(O) = W(x,z) O W(x,z)^\dagger$.
 Based on this action, convolution between a trace-class operator $O$ and an integrable function $\lambda$ on $\mathbb{R}^2$ is defined as the operator

 For our purposes, the key property of this convolution is that it acts as a smoothing operation on the operator $O$.
-In harmonic analysis terms, $\lambda \star O$ is obtained by integrating over translated copies of $O$ across different time-frequency shifts, with weights given by $\lambda(x,z)$.
+In harmonic analysis terms, $\lambda \star O$ is obtained by integrating over translated copies of $O$ across different time-frequency shifts, with weights given by $\lambda_{(x,z)}$.
 With this, fine-scale variations in $O$ and unstructured noise are suppressed, yielding a more regular operator.

 This behavior has a direct and powerful application in data science.
 When $O$ is interpreted as the covariance matrix of a dataset, the convolution $\lambda \star O$ represents the covariance of an augmented version of that data.
 As shown in Ref.~\cite{doerfler2025}, this increased regularity translates to a faster decay in the operator's eigenvalues.
 In the context of Principal Component Analysis (cf.~Section~\ref{sec:PCA}), this means that the augmentation effectively yields a sharper spectral cutoff, as illustrated in Fig.~\ref{fig:main_fig}~(a).